Founder and Director

-I gained my Master of Science in International Affairs from Seton Hill University, along with a graduate certification in Post-Conflict State Reconstruction and Sustainability, with an emphasis on conflict management and global negotiation.
-I received a Bachelor of Arts in English from Oklahoma State University in 2004 and hold wellness certificates in yoga as therapy, third-degree reiki, personal training, and Krav Maga Alliance Next Generation teaching program.
+I hold my Master's degree in International Affairs Conflict Management from Seton Hall University, a SHU graduate certification in Post-Conflict State Reconstruction and Sustainability, and a Diversity, Equity, and Inclusion in the Workplace Certification from the University of Southern Florida.
+I am currently pursuing my 2021 Therapeutic Art Life Coaching Certification.
+Prior to graduate school, I earned my Bachelor of Arts in English from Oklahoma State University and wellness certificates in Yoga as Therapy and the Krav Maga Alliance youth teaching program.

-I am also a music artist with Willow Way and live in Oklahoma City with my husband, Dustin, our beautiful 8-year-old daughter, and our two quirky pups, Tut and Kiya.
+I am also a music artist with Willow Way and live in Oklahoma City, OK with my husband, Dustin, our beautiful 8-year-old daughter, and our two quirky pups, Tut and Kiya.

 I am excited to bring my background, education, and life experience to Artio, and work with Jenn and the incredible team she has assembled.
 I am originally from Phoenix, AZ, and gained my Bachelor of Science in Political Science from Arizona State University.
 I have more than 15 years of corporate experience at JPMorgan Chase, where I currently manage a group of analysts.
 My professional background, along with my social justice and human rights research, has provided me with a dynamic approach to topics of diversity and inclusion.
 I live with my husband and two dogs in Phoenix, and love traveling and meeting new people.